 He recommends using Supergoop's CC Cream, thanks to its high quantity of zinc.
 "Zinc is also a skin-soothing ingredient, so if you are experiencing hormonal or stress acne, it can really help.
 I absolutely love Supergoop's CC Cream because it's a two-in-one offering 20% zinc, which is the gold standard in sun protection, and it has really great dewy coverage.
 It doesn't look too chalky like some other products and leaves a very natural finish."

 Other brands and products he loves include Bare Minerals, which he calls "the cleanest mineral line" and his "top recommendation for makeup."
 Mineral Fusion is another one.
 It's an organic makeup line available at Whole Foods.
 Finally, he likes Tarte Cosmetics, since it "has great products that offer skincare-enhanced benefits with algae, peptides, and hyaluronic acid added to the formulas."
 Oh, how we love expert recommendations.

 After you've sourced the best anti-acne makeup, make sure you're not sabotaging it by using dirty tools.
 "Applying makeup with your fingers or with brushes that have not been cleaned recently can spread germs and irritate the skin, potentially leading to breakouts for those with acne-prone skin," Lortscher explains.
 "Any makeup brushes that are used to apply foundation or any liquid makeup are best cleaned at least once a week to avoid bacteria buildup.
 For all other brushes, I suggest cleaning them every one to two weeks.
 Use a product designed for cleaning brushes, or a gentle shampoo, diluted with warm water."

 On that note, we like using Sigma's Brush Shampoo, which is fragrance-free and effectively removes buildup from makeup brush fibers.
-It's also easy to rinse out, leaving our brush bristles gleaming with zero residue.
+It's also easy to rinse out, leaving our brush bristles gleaming with zero residues.
 Actually, all of Sigma's brush cleaning products are Byrdie team favorites, including the brand's new(ish) Sigma Spa Express Brush Cleaning Mat ($29).
 If you gently rub the bristles of a dirty brush against its grooved surface, it results in an extra-deep clean.
 It gives a little extra peace of mind that your tools are actually clean.